MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

     ![github windows-driver-samples highlighting the general folder and the download zip button](images/debuglab-image-github.png)

     a.
-For this lab, we will download the universal driver samples in one zip file.
+This lab, shows how to download the universal driver samples in one zip file.

     <https://github.com/Microsoft/Windows-driver-samples/archive/master.zip>

     b.
 Download the master.zip file to your local hard drive.

     c.
 Right-click *Windows-driver-samples-master.zip*, and choose **Extract All**.
 Specify a new folder, or browse to an existing one that will store the extracted files.
-For example, you could specify *C:\\DriverSamples\\* as the new folder into which the files will be extracted.
+For example, you could specify *C:\\DriverSamples\\* as the new folder into which the files are extracted.

     d.
 After the files are extracted, navigate to the following subfolder.